korepunk/Obsidian-KoreElement/README.md

 # Obsidian-KoreElement
-An dark them for Obsidian
+An dark theme for Obsidian